glasser/vote.davidglasser.net/content/post/201611-candidates.md

 Berkeley.
 That's going to be Deborah Matthews for City Council, and Ben Gould and Laurie Capitelli for Mayor.

-At least I can tell young me that I'm supporting the CALI slate for Rent Board and Prop AA (owner move-in restrictions)?
+At least I can tell young me that I'm supporting most of the CALI slate for Rent Board and Prop AA (owner move-in restrictions)?

+I just wish that the good people of Berkeley who care about affordable housing and displacement weren't in an inexplicable self-defeating alliance with rich homeowners who are scared of shadows.